Shkolik/Foamcut/README.md

 ![Path example](Examples/Path.png)

 ### ![projectionIcon](./Resources/icons/projection.svg) Create projection
 Creates projection path from selected single edge, multiple edges or face.
-Projection is basicaly emulation of 2 axis macine with 4 axis.
+Projection is basically emulation of 2 axis macine with 4 axis.
 Can be used for preparing foam blocks, cutting "hershi-bar" wings or decorative signs.
 Projection and Path objects cannot be mixed in a same route.
 Command will create projection for each edge.

 ![Projection example](Examples/Projection.png)